 I hope to find a place to do laundry, but we will see.
-A few activities we chatted about include taking a few train rides to bide our time and fining a few places to eat.
+A few activities we chatted about included taking a few train rides to bide our time and finding a few places to eat.

 The LA Union Station is beautiful, and I think Dad will enjoy walking around the place.
-Like Chicago Union Station, Amtrak and commuter trains share the station, so there is a lot of people watching available if so wanted.
+Like Chicago Union Station, Amtrak and commuter trains share the station, so people watching is available.

-Basically, on this day, we are getting off a train to get back on almost the same one.
+We are getting off a train to get back on almost the same one on this day.
 We will be in the Texas Eagle section of the train, so from LA to San Antonio, we are technically on the Sunset Limited/Texas Eagle.

 The Train Heading Home: The Texas Eagle

-Like I was just saying, the Texas Eagle has two destinations, depending on the day.
-Three times a week, a sleeper and coach car from Texas Eagles joins up with the Sunset Limited in San Antonio, TX to head to LA.
+Like I was saying, the Texas Eagle has two destinations, depending on the day.
+A sleeper and coach car from Texas Eagles joins up with the Sunset Limited in San Antonio, TX, to head to LA three times a week.
 The 4421/422 Eagle is the longest Amtrak route covering 2,728 miles taking 65.8 hours.
 Not all of the time is rolling on the rails.
-Part of the time, Amtrak uses to move cars from one train to another, and schedule padding.
+Part of the time, Amtrak used to move cars from one train to another and schedule padding.

 A Few Points Of Interest For The Sunset Limited & LA Texas Eagle

 From LA to San Antonio, we will have the opportunity for a few fun things.
-The last I heard Jaunita, The Burrito Lady, as she is affectionately known, is still selling burritos at the El Paso station.
+The last I heard, Jaunita, The Burrito Lady, is still selling burritos at the El Paso station.
 I had them before, and they are tasty!

 The El Paso stop is long, and I think both fuel or crew change; nevertheless, you are there for a while.
-The photo on the left is from 2014, the first time I saw here and had a tasty burrito, I had to save some room.
-Last I hear she is now closer to the station.
+The photo on the left is from 2014; the first time I saw it here and had a tasty burrito, I had to save some room.
+Last I hear, she is now closer to the station.

 During this trip, the train gets close to Mexico (although not cross over).
 One attraction to keep your eye out for is the “Marfa Prada Store.”